Arman-v/Arman-Vaithyanathan-BlueStamp-Portfolio/index.md

 ### Takeaways

-Although I have only been at BlueStamp Engineering for 3 weeks so far, I had learned a lot building my project.
+Although I have only been at BlueStamp Engineering for 3 weeks so far, I have learned a lot building my project.
 I have learned how to use a soldering iron and use that in conjunction with many other components like wires, resistors, motors, LEDs, and sensors to learn how to build and create a working circuit using energy laws such as Ohm's law.
 With the beginning of my project I learned how to set up a single board computer, namely the raspberry pi 4.
 The main topic I learned with my Ball Tracking Robot is coding computer vision with python libraries such as OpenCV and picamera2, and how tracking works by following a set up pixels in any given frame.
 I also learned how to spoof such tracking robots and their ultrasonic sensors to redirect them from the original target.
 I am excited to use all of these topics I have learned at BlueStamp Engineering to build and create many new projects and robots in my future as an engineer and to continue to explore many such oppurtunities.

 ### Next Steps